Park's Curly Maple

 The top is some very tight grained Engelmann spruce.
 I don't often use tight grained spruce for ukuleles because its stiffness can hinder the bass response but this wood is very light weight with a deep tap tone.

 The strings are PHDs with an Oasis smoothwound .031" low G. It comes with a Gator hardcase.
-Look for Park's Curly Maple at The Ukulele Site soon.
+Here's a sound sample of Park's Curly Maple by ukulele virtuoso Corey Fujimoto from The Ukulele Site. $2900 Sold